Fr75s/kdenlive-title-gen/format.md

 	- 0: Video Data (INCLUDING Sequences AND Chains)
 	- 1: Audio Data
 	- 2: Still Image Data (INCLUDING Titles, as seen here)
-- kdenlive:file_hash: Seemingly an MD5 Hash for the clip (according to the source code) except generating an MD5 hash here doesn't yield the same result...
+- kdenlive:file_hash: Seemingly an MD5 Hash for the clip (according to the source code) except generating an MD5 hash here for the file doesn't yield the same result... (more info [here](https://github.com/KDE/kdenlive/blob/db87eb236b3a995f6a8f3b081ad18cd9aeebac49/src/bin/playlistclip.cpp#L237))
 - force_reload: ???
 - meta.media.width: Width of the clip itself
 - meta.media.height: Height of the clip itself